 California law outlines specific timeframes and procedures to be followed if a lender wants to repossess a vehicle.
 These regulations apply to title loan companies, vehicle lenders, and car finance companies.
 According to the California Civil Code, lenders can start repossession once a borrower defaults.
 Default typically occurs when you miss a payment or fail to pay any fees or other charges by a set due date.

-Repossession laws in CA do not specify an exact number of days after a missed payment that will lead to a repo agent taking the vehicle.
+Repossession laws in California do not specify an exact number of days after a missed payment that will lead to a repo agent taking the vehicle.
 However, most title loan companies allow a grace period of days or even weeks before the car will be repossessed.

 Once a borrower has fallen behind on payment, the lender must send a notarized letter informing the borrower that repossession is imminent.
 This warning lets the borrower know their rights and options to get the car back and get back to current on the monthly payments.
 A title loan company must send out this notification before initiating the repossession process.

 After repossessing your vehicle, you have the right to get it back before it's sold at auction.
 Similar to when a lender notifies you of their intent to repossess the vehicle, they also must let you know that the car will be sold at auction.
 These details include the outstanding debt, repossession costs, and the location and date of the auction.
+In some states, you must also be informed about the options available if you can't repay the loan or choose to hand over the vehicle to settle the debt.

 If you fail to redeem the vehicle during this period, your car can then be sold at a public auction.
 However, The proceeds from the auction are used to cover the outstanding loan balance, repossession costs, and any additional costs that arise from storing the vehicle.
 Any extra money will be returned to you within 30 days.